skchen1993/SwinIR/README.md

 Noted that: one iteration means one parameter update

+use `sh train.sh` for classical SR x2 training
-usev `train.sh` or the command below for training:
+or the command below for training:

 ```python
 # 001 Classical Image SR (middle size)